krateoplatformops/oasgen-provider/README.md

         kind: GitRepository
     ```

+## API Endpoints Requirements

+1. Field Naming Consistency:
+   - Field names must be consistent across all actions (`create`, `update`, `findby`, `get`, `delete`).

+2. Response Consistency with Custom Resource Definition (CRD):
+   - The responses of the endpoints must be consistent with the fields in the Custom Resource Definition (CRD).
+   - Specifically, the responses of the GET (`get` action) and LIST (`findby` action) APIs should contain at least all the fields present in the CRD specification (authentication references should not be excluded from these responses).

 ## Note on API Authentication

 If the provided OAS specification mentions authentication methods, `oasgen-provider` will generate the corresponding authentication CRDs.
 Additionally, it adds an `authenticationRefs` field to the specs of the resource CRD to reference the CR of the authentication.